 In the first 24 month, the basis for the project has been established within 5 work packages, clinical trial, data base and statistics, diagnostics and biological research, networking, dissemination and regulatory affairs, and project management.
-Separate trials for standard-(SR) and high risk (HR) childhood relapsed acute lymphoblastic leukaemia (ALL) have been developed.
+Separate trials for standard-(SR) and high risk (HR) childhood relapsed acute lymphoblastic leukemia are developed.
 For SR patients, the ALL-REZ BFM 2002 and the ALL-R3 regimens are randomly compared to establish the best available standard therapy.
-Furthermore, as first new and targeted drug, the CD22 directed monoclonal antibody Epratuzumab is randomly investigated during consolidation (Fig. 2).
-Production, shipment and labelling are warranted by the manufacturer Immunomedics, SME partner of the project.
+Furthermore, as first new and targeted drug, the CD22 directed monoclonal antibody Epratuzumab is randomly investigated during consolidation.
+Production, shipment and labeling are warranted by the manufacturer Immunomedics, SME partner of the project.

-Figure 2: IntReALL SR 2010 protocol overview
+Figure 2 IntReALL SR 2010 protocol overview

-The implementation of the larger SR phase III trial has been prioritized.
-The trial is fully approved by all required regulatory and ethical instances and has been opened for recruitment in May 2014.
+The implementation of the larger SR trial has been prioritized.
+The trial is fully approved by all required regulatory and ethical instances and ready to be opened.
 A GCP compatible trial infrastructure has been fully established at the international sponsor Charité and the national co-sponsors.
 The department for legal affairs has set up a framework of contracts covering all involved parties.
-The finalization of the complex sponsor delegation and site contracts integrating the requirements of the involved pharmaceutical company Immunomedics bound to US law and FDA requirements led to delay of the whole procedure and thus the opening of the SR trial.
-In the meantime, the majority of participating countries have signed the co-sponsor contracts and have been initiated for start of patient recruitment (Fig. 3).
-Nearly half of the planned 238 clinical study sites have signed contracts and been opened.
-A total of 60 patients have been recruited so far showing unexpectedly high randomization compliance.
+The finalization of contract agreements turned out to be complicated and required the involvement of an external law firm, which led to a delay of final signatures and thus the opening of the SR trial.
+In the meantime, the contract between Immunomedics and the Charité has been signed and the co-sponsor contracts are ready for re-circulation.
+The Charité as leading center has been opened for recruitment.
+The opening of other German centers is expected this, and of centers of other nations early next year.